JulyElektra/FantomKeys/README.md

 Android App for unlocking the door with NFS and Blockchain integration

-full project with IOT, blockchain and front-end part is accessable here https://gitlab.com/a.kolenbet94/fantomkeys
+The full project with IOT, blockchain and front-end parts is accessable here https://gitlab.com/a.kolenbet94/fantomkeys